-Learning to accept the full range of emotion is essential to our mental and physical health.
-Learning to balance all our emotions is the key to our health and wellbeing.
+Experiencing the full range of emotions is essential to our mental and physical health.
+Learning to balance all our feelings is the key to our health and wellbeing.
 Why is this so difficult?

 The Key to Wholeness

 Everyone wants to live a life filled with happiness.
 It’s a concept you find at the center of many ancient traditions.
 To be happy, we must be whole; wholeness includes the full range of emotion and feeling.
-It seems simple, but this can be difficult.
-We learn to link happiness with situations instead of living a state where happiness underlies everything.
+It seems simple, but this is not easy.
+We learn to link happiness with situations instead of living in a state where happiness underlies everything.

 Life has its trials, and if we deny negative emotions from these tests, we do not address what is causing the emotion.
-Denial is an ineffective coping mechanism because it keeps us from dealing with the cause of our emotions.
-This creates stress, which is harmful to our mental and physical health.
+Denial is an ineffective coping mechanism because it keeps us from dealing with the cause of our feelings.
+It creates stress, which is harmful to our mental and physical health.

 Accepting The Full Range of Emotion

 In the past, people learned to cope with their emotions by mirroring their family and friends.
 You typically worked with your family.
-So, sharing your emotions with them was a part of life.
+So, sharing your feelings with them was a part of life.

 Your family and friends helped you adjust to and through various stages of growth and the hardships of life.
-As we entered the early modern age (1), this became more and more difficult.
-By the end of the industrial revolution (2), the support the structure of the family was nearly erased.
-In the contemporary period (3), the corporate culture has eliminated this traditional support system altogether.
+As we entered the early modern age (1), these systems were systematically eroded or removed.
+By the end of the industrial revolution (2), the family structure was nearly gone.
+In the contemporary period (3), corporate culture has eliminated almost all traditional support systems.

 To deny the full range of emotion, we negate the opportunity to live life to its fullest.
 Accepting the full range of what life offers is the only path that provides this entire experience.
 It helps us identify the things we want or need to change.
 It helps us to become more aware of both the good the negative.

 The Mind is Always Engaged